mantasmacionis/ccDevLabs/Lab1/README.md

 ## Description

 Lab 1 , The main purpose of lab1 is to demonstrate the functionality of semaphores by showing how one task must wait until the task before it is finished.
-Once the initial task is confirmed to have finished, the second task begins This is lab is also an introduction to the usage of makefiles and doxygen for documentation purposes.
+Once the initial task is confirmed to have finished, the second task begins. this lab also contains a deomstration of a rendezvous, which splits the output.
+This is lab is also an introduction to the usage of makefiles and doxygen for documentation purposes.

 ### License